-Starting Tuesday, October 1st, those people with properties greater than one hectare will be allowed to burn outdoors, but only after receiving a permit from their local fire authority and only after confirming that burning is allowed on a particular day.
-Farmers and large lot owners must also follow any regulations before lighting any fire.
+Until April 30th, those people with properties greater than one hectare in the Central Okanagan will be allowed to burn outdoors, but only after receiving a permit from their local fire authority and only after confirming that burning is allowed on a particular day.
+Farmers and large lot owners must also follow any regulations before lighting wood debris piles.

-Before lighting any fire, eligible property owners with a valid permit must call the toll-free Outdoor Burning Hotline: 1-855-262-2876 (BURN).
+Prior to igniting any fire, eligible property owners with a valid permit must call the toll-free Outdoor Burning Hotline: 1-855-262-2876 (BURN).
 It will tell them if open burning is allowed on a particular day.
 Both the Venting and Air Quality must be good in order for burning to occur within Central Okanagan fire jurisdictions.
-This information is also available each day after 7:15 am at regionaldistrict.com/airquality.
+This information is also available each morning after 7:15 at regionaldistrict.com/airquality.

 Under the Regional District Smoke Control Bylaw, creating nuisance smoke from open burning is not allowed in the City of Kelowna, the District of Lake Country, District of West Kelowna and the Central Okanagan East and West Electoral Areas or under the bylaws of the District of Peachland.